MicrosoftDocs/OfficeDocs-O365SecComp-pr.fr-FR/SecurityCompliance/use-transport-rules-to-configure-bulk-email-filtering.md

 5. Dans la boîte de dialogue **spécifier des mots ou des expressions**, ajoutez une par une les expressions suivantes, qui figurent généralement dans les messages électroniques en masse, et cliquez sur **OK** lorsque vous avez terminé :

-   - pour modifier vos préférences ou annuler votre abonnement
+   - `to change your preferences or unsubscribe`

-   - Modifier les préférences de messagerie ou annuler l'abonnement
+   - `Modify email preferences or unsubscribe`

-   - Ceci est un message promotionnel
+   - `This is a promotional email`

-   - Ce message vous a été envoyé suite à votre demande d'abonnement
+   - `You are receiving this email because you requested a subscription`

-   - cliquez ici pour vous désinscrire
+   - `click here to unsubscribe`

-   - Ce message vous a été envoyé car vous êtes abonné
+   - `You have received this email because you are subscribed`

-   - Si vous ne souhaitez plus recevoir notre bulletin d'informations
+   - `If you no longer wish to receive our email newsletter`

-   - pour vous désinscrire de ce bulletin d'informations
+   - `to unsubscribe from this newsletter`

-   - Si ce message ne s'affiche pas correctement
+   - `If you have trouble viewing this email`

-   - Ceci est un message publicitaire
+   - `This is an advertisement`

-   - vous souhaitez annuler l'abonnement ou modifier votre
+   - `you would like to unsubscribe or change your`

-   - afficher ce message électronique sous forme de page web
+   - `view this email as a webpage`

-   - Vous recevez ce message car vous êtes abonné
+   - `You are receiving this email because you are subscribed`

-   **Remarque**: une fois encore, cette liste n’est pas un ensemble complet des phrases présentes dans les messages électroniques en masse ; plus d’informations peut être ajouté ou supprimé selon vos besoins.
-Toutefois, il est un bon point de départ.
+   Cette liste n'est pas un ensemble exhaustif d'expressions trouvées dans les messages électroniques en masse; vous pouvez en ajouter ou en supprimer autant que nécessaire.
+Toutefois, il s'agit d'un point de départ approprié.

 6. Sous **Effectuer les opérations suivantes**, sélectionnez **Modifier les propriétés des messages** \> **Définir le seuil de probabilité de courrier indésirable (SCL)**.